Ask the Experts: Retail Package Selection

 3. Lastly, the final selection can drag on.
 This could be due to indecision based on loose selection criteria, a business case that doesn’t clearly justify proceeding past the selection phase to implementation, and the customer’s desire to drill into every detail to assure the solution supports very specific customer business scenarios.

 David: The typical delay is the scheduling of the demonstrations and ensuring everyone is available.
 The first thing you need to do is check the company calendar to see what might be bad weeks to conduct the demos (peak vacation time, holidays, line close, PO issue dates, etc.).
 Once you find available weeks for demos, it is necessary to book rooms right away.
 Usually, large rooms are needed for the demos, and in our experience, these rooms can be hard to come by.
-The other delay is following the selection, during contract negotiation.
+The other delay is following the package selection, during contract negotiation.
 This process can typically span a month or more, depending on a company’s legal team’s availability.

-Heidi: I have seen several things that result in package selection delays: unrealistic timelines from the start, underestimating the time needed to capture requirements, underestimating the coordination efforts of scheduling and staging vendor demos and reference calls, and lastly, the business’ need to revisit specific key topics for clarification of functionality before final scoring can be completed.
+I have seen several things that result in package selection delays: unrealistic timelines from the start, underestimating the time needed to capture requirements, underestimating the coordination efforts of scheduling and staging vendor demos and reference calls, and lastly, the business’ need to revisit specific key topics for clarification of functionality before final scoring can be completed.

 Q5: